huzongxiang/MatDGL/README.md

 dataset = Dataset(task_type='dos_fermi', data_path=ModulePath)
 ```
 #### generator
 Module GraphGenerator feds datas into model during trainning.
-The Module splits datas into train, valid, test sets, and transform structures data into labelled graphs.
+The Module splits datas into train, valid, test sets, and transform structures data into labelled graphs and gets three generators.
 BATCH_SIZE is batch size during trainning, DATA_SIZE defines number of datas your used in entire datas, CUTOFF is cutoff of bond distance in crystal.
 ```python
 from crysnet.data.generator import GraphGenerator